-Patriot provides information technology services and previously subleased office space to Bluegrass Materials Company, LLC ("Bluegrass").
+Patriot provided information technology services and previously subleased office space to Bluegrass Materials Company, LLC ("Bluegrass").
 Mr. John Baker, brother of Edward L. Baker and uncle of Thompson S. Baker II, serves as Chairman of Bluegrass, and his son, Edward L. Baker II, serves as its Chief Executive Officer.
 Messrs.
 John Baker and Edward L. Baker II have a beneficial ownership interest in Bluegrass.
-Bluegrass paid \$16,000 and \$123,000 to the Company for the three months ended December 31, 2016 and 2015 respectively for such information technology services and office space.
+Bluegrass paid \$126,000 to the Company for the three months ended June 30, 2016, and \$16,000 and \$414,000 for the nine months ended June 30, 2017 and 2016, respectively for such information technology services and office space.
 The services to Bluegrass ceased on December 31, 2016.
+Patriot paid \$4,000 to Bluegrass for information technology services for the three months ending June 20, 2017.

 (4) Long-Term debt.
-The Company had no long-term debt outstanding at December 31, 2016 and September 30, 2016.
-The Company has two revolving lines of credit at December 31, 2016 as follows:
+The Company had no long-term debt outstanding at June 30, 2017 and September 30, 2016.
 On January 30, 2015, the Company entered into a \$25 million, five year, revolving credit agreement with Wells Fargo Bank, N.A. and assumed and refinanced \$5.1 million then outstanding.
-As of December 31, 2016, we had no debt outstanding on this revolver, \$2,386,000 outstanding under letters of credit and \$22,614,000 available for additional borrowings.
+As of June 30, 2017, we had no debt outstanding on this revolver, \$2,180,000 outstanding under letters of credit and \$22,820,000 available for additional borrowings.
+This credit agreement contains certain conditions, affirmative financial covenants and negative covenants including limitations on paying cash dividends.
+The Company was in compliance with all of its loan covenants as of June 30, 2017.